Using prioritizing objectives to personalize learning Contact Leslie

 The second common mindset that is a barrier to more personalized instruction is that many teachers are tied to whole class, direct teaching models.
 Sometimes this occurs because other ways of teaching have never been modeled for them, or they simply do not know how to create more personalized educational experiences through the required content.
 Unfortunately, this dilemma is often compounded by overly large class sizes.

-I am not going to pretend that personalizing individual or small groups instructional journeys is easy.
+I am not going to pretend that personalizing individual or small group instructional journeys is easy.
 It is like creating individual dot to dot drawings.
 However, there are ways that can help create more individualized pathways through curricula.
 One of those ways is to prioritize teaching goals or objectives.
 Begin by taking a good long look at your curriculum and/or texts.
 Say to yourself, “Okay, my time is limited, what can I do effectively?
 Which concepts or content are essential?

 Using the categories and definitions listed below, plus the curriculum scope and sequence for your area, pick and choose the most important concepts, and begin to rank them.
 Assign a ranking value for each curricular component.
 This should be done by viewing curriculum as a continuum of more than one grade level.
 In order to make good instructional decisions, the continuum should include previous grades and following grades.
 Ideally, teachers practicing prioritizing material should have a sense of the curriculum as a continuum from one grade to another, or from one subject level to another.
 In creating prioritized objectives or goals, you can accelerate students who have mastered rudimentary skills toward more advanced concepts, or provide remediation for those students who have not mastered baseline skills from pervious units or grades.